euyixiyue/scam/README.md

-Your analyst has you mixed up with another patient.
-Don't believe a thing he tells you.
+Q:	What do you say to a New Yorker with a job?
+A:	Big Mac, fries and a Coke, please!